Protein-Engineering-Framework/PyPEF/README.md

 pypef --help
 ```

 The detailed routine for setting up a new virtual environment with Anaconda, installing the necessary Python packages for that environment, and running the Jupyter notebook tutorial can be found below in the Tutorial section.
+Further, executable files for running PyPEF on a single core are available at https://github.com/Protein-Engineering-Framework/PyPEF/releases/tag/v0.2.3-alpha.

 ## Requirements
 - Python 3.9